 - Point Loma High School

-- OASIS Medical Group (Orthopedic and Arthroscopic Sports Injury Specialists)
+- Valletta Orthopedics (Orthopedic and Arthroscopic Sports Injury Specialists)

 - Rehab United Physical Therapy and Sports Performance

-Throughout the clinical courses, the Athletic Training Student (ATS) is assigned to an Approved Clinical Instructor (ACI) or Clinical Instructor (CI) who has primary responsibility for the athletic health care of athletes/patients.
-The ACI/CI is in constant supervision of the ATS by being within sight and sound of the ATS and the client they are serving in order to protect the interests of the athlete being cared for and to provide feedback for the ATS.
+Throughout the clinical courses, the Athletic Training Student (ATS) is assigned to an clinical preceptor who has primary responsibility for the athletic health care of athletes/patients.
+The clinical preceptor is in constant supervision of the ATS by being within sight and sound of the ATS and the client they are serving in order to protect the interests of the athlete being cared for and to provide feedback for the ATS.

 Student clinical skills and proficiencies are assessed frequently.
 Students must demonstrate progressive clinical proficiency to do well in each successive clinical course which culminates with a clinical capstone course, Clinical Preceptorship, in which a mock certification examination is completed.

-Before applying for admission to the ATEP 36 hours of PLNU Athletic Training clinical observation must be completed.
+Before applying for admission to the ATP 36 hours of PLNU Athletic Training clinical observation must be completed.
 Arrangements must be made with the Head Athletic Trainer to schedule observation appointments.

-The clinical courses are sequential and designed to promote maturation of clinical proficiency through the use of acquired cognitive, psychomotor, affective and clinical skills under the direct supervision of an ACI or Clinical Instructor.
+The clinical courses are sequential and designed to promote maturation of clinical proficiency through the use of acquired cognitive, psychomotor, affective and clinical skills under the direct supervision of a clinical precetpor